On the complementary quantum capacity of the depolarizing channel: Conclusion

 \subsection{Acknowledgements}

 We thank Ke Li, Graeme Smith, and John Smolin for inspiring discussions on the depolarizing channel, and we thank the hospitality of the Physics of Information Group at IBM TJ Watson Research Center.
-We thank Frederic Dupuis, Aram Harrow, William Matthews, Graeme Smith, Mark Wilde, and Andreas Winter for a lively discussion concerning the epolarizing channel during the workshop, Beyond IID in Information Theory, 5-10 July 2015, and the hospitality of The Banff International Research Station (BIRS).
+We also thank Frederic Dupuis, Aram Harrow, William Matthews, Graeme Smith, Mark Wilde, and Andreas Winter for a lively discussion concerning the epolarizing channel during the workshop \emph{Beyond IID in Information Theory}, 5--10 July 2015, and the hospitality of The Banff International Research Station (BIRS).
+Finally, we thank Yuan Su for bringing an error in a previous version of this paper to our attention.
 This research was supported by NSERC, the Canadian Institute for Advanced Research, and the Canada Research Chairs Program.